prateeksha9/Speech-emotion-recognition-with-LSTM-CNN-model/README.md

-Understood — here is the **clean, icon-free, GitHub-friendly README** version of your Speech Emotion Recognition report.

-You can paste this directly into your repository.

----

 # Speech Emotion Recognition (SER)

 This project explores classical machine learning, deep learning, and transformer-based methods for classifying emotions from speech.
 Using the RAVDESS dataset, multiple models (LSTM, CNN, CNN+LSTM, Wav2Vec2.0) were trained and evaluated to compare performance across architectures.